Back to all stocks

 ADANIGREEN

-• Revenue has grown at a 5-year CAGR of 13.1%, and 5-year earnings growth is reported at 280.3%, reflecting the ramp-up of commissioned renewable capacity from a low base.
+• Revenue has grown at a 5-year CAGR of 14.3% and reported earnings at 209.8% CAGR over 5 years, reflecting rapid capacity expansion in the renewable energy segment.

 Cons